ashwin4ever/DataSciPy2020/README.md

 * [Brian2](http://briansimulator.org/)

 [Here](lectures/PythonInstallation.pdf) are the slides of our installation party (16h30 in room Durkheim, Sep 14th, 2020) to help you with the installation of Python on your computer.
+You can find the cloud recording of our installation party on the moodle.